mariahnorell/website/content/courses/intro_pa/python/python.md

 ## Descriptive Statistics

 Just like in Excel, there are some quick ways to pull basic (and even some complex) statistics in Python.
-Within the `pandas` library, there is one shortcut command that pulls:
+Within the Pandas library, there is one shortcut command that pulls:

 * Total number of observations
 * Mean, median, mode